 To Learn More Visit the AWeber Website

 Vertical Response is also a wicked tool for serious email marketers that does more than send 12 monthly newsletters.
-VR has just acquired Roost and are now in the full blown social media monitoring business.
-They also have integrated event marketing, direct mail integration (yes, postcards and other mailers), surveys and more.
+VR has just acquired Roost and is now in the full-blown social media monitoring business.
+They also have integrated event marketing, direct mail integration (yes, postcards and other mailers), surveys, and more.
 They are a powerhouse.

 Here is What the Vertical Response Website has to Say

 Whether you’re new to email marketing or are a seasoned pro, we have email creation options to suit your style.
 Our tools take the work out of email creation and guide you through, step-by-step.

 You must market your event, conference, trade show, or meeting and you must market using email.
 The tools you use are up to you and your team, but it pays to use the best one for the job, or you will end up hurting more than helping.